minvws/nl-covid19-notification-app-backend/README.md

 1. Download dotnet SDK: https://dotnet.microsoft.com/download/dotnet-core/3.1
 1. Clone this repo
 1. Setup a database instance.
-Windows users can use a local SQL Server or PostGres.
-On macOS, setup a local PostGres instance.
+Windows users can use a local SQL Server or PostgreSQL.
+On macOS, setup a local PostgreSQL instance.
 1. Add an `appsettings.Development.json` file.
 This overrides the settings in appsettings.json.
 And add a value for the MSS connection string.
 1. Go to the ProvisionDb folder and run it with 'dotnet run' - this adds sample reference data.
 1. Run genWorkflows, genauth, genExposureKeySets as required.